Silinde87/M1-Triple-Triad-FFVIII/README.md

     // Prints the whole card at x,y coordinates.
 Background, image and ranks. drawImageCard(x, y)
-    // Assist function.
-Used to get the filename of the card image. getFileName()

     // Get ranks from a card passed as parameter and pushes it at ranks[]. loadCardRanks(card)